brykmoore/prep/docs/principles.md

 6. DRY (Don't Repeat Yourself)

+7. Encapsulate what varies - Separate code that changes from code that does not.

-7. Favour composition over inheritance
+8. Favour composition over inheritance